calvynsiong/Typescript-Arcade-Games/README.md

-# Javascript-practice
+# Javascript/Typescript-practice

-Practising Javascript, Typescript and React here
+Making a collection of arcade games made with Typescript and styled with SCSS.